IMF warns Palestinians may face cuts without more aid

 The IMF said the aid-dependent Palestinian economy had entered a "difficult phase" with a severe liquidity crunch worsening since last year due to a drop in aid from Western backers and wealthy Gulf states and Israeli restrictions on trade.

-An IMF report released on Saturday, prepared for a donor meeting on Palestinian aid in Brussels next week, estimated a financing gap of about $500 million (315 million pounds).
-The Palestinian authority is relying on donor aid to cover its 2012 budget deficit projected to reach $1.1 billion (694.1 million pounds).
+An IMF report released on Saturday, prepared for a donor meeting on Palestinian aid in Brussels next week, estimated a financing gap of about $500 million.
+The Palestinian authority is relying on donor aid to cover its 2012 budget deficit projected to reach $1.1 billion.

 Most Palestinian aid comes from the United States, the European Union and Arab nations, allowing the Palestinian Authority to pay the salaries of public workers and benefits.